bkw777/NODE_DATAPAC/README.md

   -->

 * Finally it displays a screen full of disk filenames.
-The files are not listen in the order they exist on the device, nor alphabetically.
+The files are not listed in the order they exist on the device, nor alphabetically.
 First all of the .BA files are listed, then the .CO files, then the .DO files.

 * If there are more than one page of files on the disk, press Enter to see the next page of filenames.

-* The LABEL key will format the disk.
+* You can press LABEL to format the disk.

 * All other actions done by the labelled F-keys.

 F1 Bank - Switch between banks of 256k each.
-  Only functional on a RAMPAC that has more than 256k.
+  Only functional on a device that has more than 256k.
   The current bank number is displayed at the top of the screen.

 F2 Load - Copy a file from disk to ram.